thedalles77/USB_Laptop_Keyboard_Controller/README.md

 # USB_Laptop_Keyboard_Controller
- This repo contains all the files that are needed to make a USB keyboard/touchpad as well as a KVM from an old laptop.
+ This repo contains all the files that are needed to make a USB keyboard/touchpad controller as well as a KVM from an old laptop.

 ![](Images/Keyboards.JPG)